fkavehy/fkyhomeV22/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Fatemeh Kaveh-Yazdy is a senior data scientist at YU's DSI.
-Her research interest includes natural language processing, time series analysis, and machine learning for biomedical applications.
-She has served as a machine learning engineer and senior data scientist in a broad domain of business and academic data analytics projects.
+Fatemeh Kaveh-Yazdy is a data scientist at Iran's Card Payment Network (a.k.a Shaparak).
+Her research interest includes natural language processing, time series analysis, and machine learning for outlier detection.
+She has served as a senior data scientist in a broad domain of business and academic data analytics projects.
+Furthermore, she is a bioinformatic enthusiast.